Going in a less streamlined direction than @Caperfin & excluding the question of role, since it was only asked for class, I would go with Druids.

 I interpret a high skill cap as "getting the most out of your class".
 To pull this move off, the Druid needs great awareness, quick reflexes, precision targeting, good positioning of the boss, precise character movement and s specific spec.

 Nobody would be angry if he just picked up Mr. Domo again and continued tanking, that would have just met the expectation of the role, not the capabilities of the class.

-Rinku < the Druid > - Gehennas, EU
+Rinku < the Druid > - For the HORDE - Gehennas, EU